NETSERV-UAH/IoTorii/Contiki-ng_4_2/README.md

 sh get-docker.sh
 ```

-> Let's run the Docker version after the installation.
+> Let's see the Docker version after the installation.
 ```bash
 docker version
 ```

 > Now, the Root user can use Docker.
-Let's add the access to Docker to yor user-name.
+Let's add the access to your user-name.
 ```bash
 sudo usermod -aG docker user-name
 ```